Kochadaiiyaan (soundtrack): Background score

 The background score of the film was immensely praised by the critics.
 Following the popularity and positive critical response to the score, on 27 May 2014, A. R. Rahman stated that the work on compiling the motion picture's score as an album was under progress.

 Critic Taran Adarsh for Bollywood Hungama wrote, "The soundtrack by A.R.
 Rahman is seeped in originality, but the non-popularity of songs go against them.
 Having said that, the powerful background score complement the visuals on screen.
 M. Suganth of The Times of India said, "The energetic background score compensate for the blemishes in the film" Critic Komal Nahta through is official publishing summarized, "A.R.
 Rahman's music is melodious but not a single song has been popularised.
 Lyrics are okay."
 Critical review board of Behindwoods praised the score, "A.R.Rahman is among the main pillars bolstering Kochadaiiyaan and he even does the honors of introducing the movie's milieu and characters in the beginning.
 His background score is out of the world and the work on the orchestration and instrumentation is world class.
 All his songs have been given pride of place but a few of them do stick out and hamper the movie's pace, particularly 'Idhayam'."
 Critic at Sify praised the music director by writing that his songs and BGM elevates the film to a new high.
-At Deccan Chronicle, Thinkal Menon stated, "AR Rahman too delivers with a quite a vibrant, commercial score" Rachit Gupta at Filmfare summarized—"Excellently crafted music by AR Rahman in the exhilarating fights and vengeance drama" Ritika Handoo of Zee News felt, "The music by AR Rahman is soothing to the ears but only time will tell whether it strikes a mass appeal or not."
-Critic Subhash K. Jha for Indo Asian News Service praised to score claiming, "Rahman is the film's biggest saving grace and it's his music and background score that breathes life into the film.
+At Deccan Chronicle, Thinkal Menon stated, "AR Rahman too delivers with a quite a vibrant, commercial score" Rachit Gupta at Filmfare summarized—"Excellently crafted music by AR Rahman in the exhilarating fights and vengeance drama" Critic Subhash K. Jha for Indo Asian News Service praised to score claiming, "Rahman is the film's biggest saving grace and it's his music and background score that breathes life into the film.
 The songs looked visually spectacular but their placement sometimes affected the film's narrative."

 At Koimoi, critic Manohar Basu gave a verdict, "A.R Rahman's background score as well as the film's music try to resurrect a lofty picture."Rajeev Masand for CNN-IBN felt, "A. R. Rahman's score is rousing."Raja Sen of Rediff said— When it is this loud, it cannot justly be called background score.